viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 > - Private browsing activity is filtered by default when using [supported web browsers](#supported-browsers).
 > - Be aware that websites are filtered when they are in the foreground or are in the currently opened tab of a supported browser.
 Parts of filtered websites can still appear in snapshots such as embedded content, the browser's history, or an opened tab that isn't in the foreground.
 > - Filtering doesn't prevent browsers, internet service providers (ISPs), websites, organizations, or others from knowing that the website was accessed and building a history.
+> - Changes to this policy take effect after device restart.

 | &nbsp; | Setting  |
 |---|---|